 Regardless of educational background all applicants are required to provide either SAT/ACT scores OR an Assessment Technologies Institute (ATI) Test of Essential Academic Skills (TEAS) composite score for consideration of admission.

-Step 1: Complete an application, submit references and pay the application fee
+Step 1: Complete the application for admission

 West Penn Hospital School of Nursing

 It is the policy of West Penn Hospital School of Nursing to accept transfer credit for newly admitted students.
 Transfer of college/general education credits will only be considered prior to admission to the nursing program.
 Students admitted to, and currently enrolled in courses at West Penn Hospital School of Nursing are required take courses offered by Clarion University Pittsburgh Campus.